Rafostar/gst-rec/README.md

 Requires [GStreamer-1.0](https://gstreamer.freedesktop.org) with `gst-launch-1.0` binary and following GStreamer1 plugins: base, good, bad, ugly.

 ## Usage
+The application is intended for use from terminal with `gst-rec` command.

 With default configuration `gst-rec` will record desktop and save it to `/tmp` directory.
+Default configuration can be overwritten by `~/.config/gst-rec.json` config file.

 ### Examples
 ```